 Cipher suites are combinations of security algorithms that are used in TLS.
 When configuring products that support TLS, administrators are advised to use secure algorithms in the cipher suites of the TLS negotiation when possible.
 Some recommendations are as follows:

 Browsers should support the preceding cipher suites, as should the HTTP server or SSL VPN concentrator.
 However, not all product versions support the preceding cipher suites.
 Support is progressively added.

 NIST Transitions: Recommendation for Transitioning the Use of Cryptographic Algorithms and Key Lengths (SP800-131A)

 Appendix A: Minimum Cryptography Recommendations

-The following table explains recommended cryptographic algorithms that satisfy minimum security requirements for technology as of mid-2012.
+The following table lists recommended cryptographic algorithms that satisfy minimum security requirements for technology as of October 2015.

 Table 3.
 Recommended Minimum Security Algorithms

 This document is part of Cisco Security Intelligence Operations.